zkmkarlsruhe/ofxTensorFlow2/README.md

 [OF github repository](https://github.com/openframeworks/openFrameworks)

-Currently, ofxTensorFlow2 is being developed on Linux and macOS\* Windows *should* work but has not yet been tested.
+Currently, ofxTensorFlow2 is being developed on Linux and macOS\*.
+Windows *should* work but has not yet been tested.

 \*_The pre-built libtensorflow dynamic libraries downloaded from the TensorFlow website require a minimum of macOS 10.14._